GEN-1000 Introduction to College

 1 Credit

-Orients students to the College's programs, services, and policies.
-Topics may include student resources, college and student expectations, academic support services, financial aid, degree programs, and student rights and responsibilities.
+Introduces students to the fundamental concepts and expectations of higher education.
+Topics include higher education terminology, student responsibilities, financial literacy, degree programs, and student rights and responsibilities.

 Lecture: 1 hours